 The holders of shares of Series A and Series A-1 redeemable convertible preferred stock shall be entitled to receive cumulative dividends of 8% per annum of the original issuance price on each share of redeemable convertible preferred stock.
-The dividends are payable in cash, out of the assets at the time legally available thereof, when, as and if declared by the Board of Directors, on an equal basis according to the number of shares of redeemable convertible preferred stock.
+The dividends are payable in cash, out of the assets at the time legally available thereof, when, as and if declared by the Board of Directors, on an equal basis according to the number of shares of redeemable convertible preferred stock held by such holders, prior and in preference to the common stock.
 As of December 31, 2020, the Company had total dividends in arrears for the Series A redeemable convertible preferred stock of \$2.5 million, or \$0.24 per share, and for Series A-1 redeemable convertible preferred stock of \$1.1 million, or \$0.28 per share.